gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 free_foo(&foo);
 ```

-This is undefined behavior if the array is of size 1, since the Rust allocator will free a pointer allocated by the C allocator, and address sanitizer catches it:
+This is undefined behavior if the array is of size 1, since in that case the Rust allocator will free a pointer allocated by the C allocator, and address sanitizer catches it:

 ```
 SUMMARY: AddressSanitizer: alloc-dealloc-mismatch /home/runner/work/llvm-project/llvm-project/final/llvm-project/compiler-rt/lib/asan/asan_malloc_linux.cpp:52:3 in free